omidda/countryservice/README.md

  ### Data Layer
  - **CountryRepository** : A repository for database operations which use **CountryEntity** to persist fetched data.

+### Testing
+Some unit test is written in the test folder.
+ - **DataLayerTests** : Contains test cases related to the data layer for inserting and fetching data.
+ - **FetchingAndProcessingCountriesDataTests** : Testing fetching and processing JSON data related services

+> We can add integration or end-to-end test, as well as different test cases to reach a better test coverage.

 ## Front-end
 To run this simple Front-end application you just need a browser that can run JavaScript code.
 Do not worry most modern browsers do it.
 Just open **index.html** and type the country's name in the text box.